leechuck/leechuck/README.md

-Hi, I’m @leechuck, or Robert in real life.
-I’m interested in bioinformatics, knowledge representation, and in particular ontologies.
+Hi, I’m Robert.
+I’m interested in bioinformatics, knowledge representation, and ontologies.
 You can reach me as @leechuck on Twitter.

 <!---
 leechuck/leechuck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.